- How does CDE Identity Management benefit me?

 10) You should see a screen showing you are signed in and the school year.

-For Data Pipeline application group mappings see this spreadsheet.
+For application role mappings see this spreadsheet.